7 Ways to Prevent the IRS from Taking Your Passport

 Filing a tax court petition or an OIC stops this collection statute.
 That is to say, delaying collections through these methods extends the collection statute.

 Tip 4: Let the statute run.
-You never want to extent the statute if you have only a year or two left… just ride it out.
-Once the debt expires, they government will be forced to return your passport.
+You never want to extend the statute if you have only a year or two left… just ride it out.
+Once the debt expires, the government will be forced to return your passport.

 Tip 5: File bankruptcy.
 Most personal income taxes can be discharged in bankruptcy.
 If the income tax debt is more than 3 years old, not the result of tax fraud, and you filed a tax return for the debt you wish to discharge at least two years before filing for bankruptcy, it should be eliminated.